Conserving elastic turbulence numerically using artificial diffusivity

 In Fig.~\ref{figure_4}, we examine the temporal power-law spectrum of the time signals from Fig.~\ref{figure_3} within the statistically homogeneous regime.
 A distinctive feature of ET is a fairly steep power-law spectrum of velocity fluctuations \cite{Steinberg_REVIEW,Steinberg_Scaling}.
-The fluctuations for FRM with $n=2$ using GAD [Fig.~\ref{figure_4} (a)] follows a steep power-law with an exponent of $E\propto f^{-4.31}$.
-This steepness is independent of periodicity for $n\gneq1$, \citep{vedad_jfm} and the results here for FRM with MAD confirm this to be attributed to the numerical artifacts.
-The aperiodic state observed for CF with GAD [Fig.~\ref{figure_4} (b)] fails to follow any apparent power law, as originally observed in \citep{gupta_vincenzi_2019} with significantly greater resolution.
+The fluctuations for FRM with $n=2$ using GAD [Fig.~\ref{figure_4}~(a)] follows a steep power-law with an exponent of $E\propto f^{-4.31}$.
+This steepness is independent of periodicity for $n\gneq1$, \citep{vedad_jfm} and the results here for FRM with MAD, where $E\propto f^{-3.44}$, confirm this to be attributed to the numerical artifacts.
+The aperiodic state observed for CF with GAD [Fig.~\ref{figure_4}~(b)] fails to follow any apparent power-law, as originally observed in \citep{gupta_vincenzi_2019} with significantly greater resolution.
 This is attributed to GAD suppressing the high-wavenumber fluctuations of polymer stresses and is analogously observed for FRM with $n=1$ \cite{vedad_jfm}.
 Ultimately, with GAD and $n=1$, numerical simulations of FRM and CF are unable to conserve any features of ET.
-On the other hand, for both cases, the fluctuations retained in simulations with MAD behave as a power law, with exponents similar to previous experimental and numerical studies of ET, in which the decay rate varied with the setup, but the exponent was always smaller than $-3$ \cite{Groisman_2001,Groisman_2004,Berti_2008,Canossi_2020,Steinberg_REVIEW, Steinberg_Scaling}.
-The strong retention of ET features using MAD is a result of restricting artificial diffusivity within the critical regions of the flow [i.e., steep polymer stress gradients, as shown in Fig.~\ref{figure_2}], thus avoiding the consequent global deviation from the exact polymer representation (i.e., $Sc=\infty$).
-The remarkable feature of MAD is the numerical robustness while retaining all features of ET with an absence of numerical artifacts despite using 16 times less collocation points (i.e., a quarter resolution) compared to that required by direct simulations of ET at $Sc=\infty$ \cite{gupta_vincenzi_2019,plan_gupta_vincenzi_gibbon_2017}.
+On the other hand, for both cases, the fluctuations retained in simulations with MAD behave as a power-law, with exponents similar to previous experimental and numerical studies of ET, in which the decay rate varied with the setup, but the exponent was always smaller than $-3$ \cite{Groisman_2001,Groisman_2004,Berti_2008,Canossi_2020,Steinberg_REVIEW, Steinberg_Scaling}.